C. Suzanne Cutter, MD

 Early detection is one of the keys to successfully fighting cancer, which means you shouldn’t pass up an opportunity to screen for it when the option is available.
 A colonoscopy provides you with just such an opportunity.
-At CUREtology, Dr. Cutter offers colonoscopies to her downtown Los Angeles patients, allowing them to stay one step ahead of colorectal cancer.
-To learn more, call or schedule an appointment using the online booking tool.
+At CUREtology, Dr. Cutter offers colonoscopies to the West Hollywood, Beverly Hills, Glendale, Pasadena, and the surrounding Los Angeles, CA area, allowing patients to stay one step ahead of colorectal cancer.
+To learn more, call for an appointment today.

 A colonoscopy is a minimally invasive procedure in which Dr. Cutter examines the inside of your large intestine and rectum to check for any abnormal growths or polyps.
 The presence of abnormal growths doesn’t necessarily mean that cancer is present, but these are common precancerous conditions that Dr. Cutter can easily check out and mitigate before they become more serious.